 For tenants, the practical implications of this bill are substantial.
 They now have a clear roadmap for addressing habitability issues:

 The potential impact on Colorado's rental market could be significant.
-While the new law is likely to improve overall housing quality, it may also present challenges for some landlords and property managers who will need to be more proactive in maintaining their properties.
+While the new law is likely to improve overall housing quality, it may also present challenges for some landlords and property management companies who will need to be more proactive in maintaining their properties.
 In the long term, this could lead to some changes in rental availability and pricing, but it should ultimately result in better living conditions for Colorado renters.

 In conclusion, Senate Bill 24-094 has given real teeth to Colorado's Warranty of Habitability.
 By providing clear definitions, timelines, and enforcement mechanisms, it empowers tenants to take action when faced with substandard living conditions.
 While the full impact of these changes remains to be seen, one thing is clear: Colorado renters now have stronger protections and more effective tools to ensure their homes are safe and habitable.
 As tenants begin to understand and exercise these new rights responsibly, we may see a significant improvement in rental housing quality across the state.